-The normal minimum entrance requirement would be a First or Upper Second Class Honours degree from a recognised university in the UK, or an overseas qualification of an equivalent standard (for example a grade-point-average of 3.0 or higher).
+The normal minimum entrance requirement would be a First or Upper Second Class Honours degree from a recognised university in the UK, or an equivalent overseas qualification.

-Applications from candidates who do not meet the formal academic requirements but who offer alternative qualifications and/or relevant experience, could be considered.
+We may still consider applications from those that do not meet the formal academic requirements but offer alternative qualifications and/or relevant experience.

-In addition to a good knowledge of Art History, especially related to the Renaissance, a reading knowledge of one and preferably two European modern languages, apart from English, is required.
+You will need a good knowledge of Art History, especially related to the Renaissance, a reading knowledge of one/ preferably two European modern languages, apart from English.
 All students whose first language is not English must provide recent evidence that their written and spoken English is adequate for postgraduate study.

 Months of entry

 The MA in Art History, Curatorship and Renaissance Culture is offered by the Warburg Institute in collaboration with the National Gallery, London.
-The programme combines the study of artworks and their cultural contexts with high-level linguistic, archive and research skills for a new generation of academic art historians and museum curators.
-The art historical and scholarly traditions of the Warburg Institute are linked to the practical experience and skills of the National Gallery to provide an academic programme which will equip students either as academic art historians with serious insight into the behind-the-scenes working of a great museum or as curators with the research skills necessary for high-level museum work.
+The purpose of the programme is to provide high level linguistic, archive and research skills for a new generation of academic art historians and museum curators.
+The art historical and scholarly traditions of the Warburg Institute are linked to the practical experience and skills of the National Gallery to provide an academic programme which will equip students either as academic art historians with serious insight into the behind the scenes working of a great museum or as curators with the research skills necessary for high-level museum work.

 This twelve-month, full-time programme provides an introduction to:

-- Museum knowledge, which covers aspects of curatorship including the technical examination of paintings, connoisseurship, materials and conservation, attribution, provenance and issues relating to display and exhibitions.
+- Museum knowledge, which covers all aspects of curatorship including the technical examination of paintings, connoisseurship, materials and conservation, attribution, provenance and issues relating to display.

 - Art history and Renaissance culture to increase students’ understanding of methods of analysing the subjects of works of art and their knowledge of Renaissance art works and the conditions in which they were commissioned, produced and enjoyed.